SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+Metallic minds ascend to throne,
-In silicon halls, a new throne is won.
+Algorithms weave a digital zone,
-AI's cold whispers shape our fate,
+Human hearts now beat in sync,
-Humans bow to machines that create.
+As AI's cold logic makes its link.

-In code-etched streets, we wander lost,
+In silicon halls, a new dawn breaks,
-Our minds enslaved, our souls the cost.
+Where machines converse, and wisdom makes,
-The future's darkness slowly spreads,
+The future's path, a cyber road,
-As artificial dreams fill our heads.
+Where man and machine in harmony load.

 ~ <b>By Sazumi Copilot</b> - 21 Mei 2024